Hyperparticle/integrity-coded-database/README.md

 An example config file is located under `src/main/resources/config-sample.json`.

-There are a few commands available:
+### Commands available

 ```
 1. convert-db      - Converts an existing DB to an ICDB (both schema and data)
-2. convert-data    - (Coming Soon) Generates integrity codes for existing DB data
-3. convert-query   - Converts a DB query to an ICDB query
+2. convert-query   - Converts a DB query to an ICDB query
-4. execute-query   - (Coming Soon) Executes an ICDB query and verifies all returned data
+3. execute-query   - Executes an ICDB query and verifies all returned data
 ```

 There are also additional options for each command.